-The LG 27UK850-W monitor is based on an IPS panel which ensures accurate, consistent, and vibrant colors makes this display adequate for professional photo-editing tasks.
+The LG 27UK850-W monitor is based on an IPS panel which ensures accurate, consistent, and vibrant colors making this display adequate for professional photo-editing tasks.

 The 4K UHD resolution ensures stunning detail clarity with over 8 million pixels which on the 27″ screen of the LG 27UK850 display result in a high pixel density of 163 pixels per inch.